Mobile-Former: Bridging MobileNet and Transformer: Experimental Results

-In \Tref{table:imagenet-cls-vit}, we compare Mobile-Former with multiple variants (DeiT \cite{touvron2020deit}, T2T-ViT \cite{yuan2021tokens}, PVT \cite{wang2021pvtv1}, ConViT \cite{d2021convit}, CoaT \cite{xu2021coscale}, ViT$_C$ \cite{Xiao-2021-early-cnns-help-transformers}, Swin \cite{liu2021Swin}) of vision transformer.
+\textbf{Comparison with ViTs:} In \Tref{table:imagenet-cls-vit}, we compare Mobile-Former with multiple variants (DeiT \cite{touvron2020deit}, T2T-ViT \cite{yuan2021tokens}, PVT \cite{wang2021pvtv1}, ConViT \cite{d2021convit}, CoaT \cite{xu2021coscale}, ViT$_C$ \cite{Xiao-2021-early-cnns-help-transformers}, Swin \cite{liu2021Swin}) of vision transformer.
 All variants use image resolution 224$\times$224 and are trained \textit{without} distillation from a teacher network.
 Mobile-Former achieves higher accuracy but uses 3$\sim$4 times less computational cost.
 This is because that Mobile-Former uses significantly fewer tokens to model global interaction and leverages MobileNet to extract local features efficiently.
 Note that our Mobile-Former (trained in 450 epochs without distillation) even outperforms LeViT \cite{graham2021levit} which leverages the distillation of a teacher network and much longer training (1000 epochs).
-Our method achieves higher top-1 accuracy (77.9\% vs. 76.6\%) but uses less computation (294M vs. 305M FLOPs) than LeViT.
+Our method achieves higher top-1 accuracy (77.9\% vs. 76.6\%) but uses fewer FLOPs (294M vs. 305M) than LeViT.

-\Fref{fig:top-1} compares Mobile-Former with more efficient CNNs (e.g. GhostNet \cite{Han_2020_CVPR_ghostnet}) and vision transformer variants with lower FLOPs (e.g. Swin \cite{liu2021Swin} and DeiT \cite{touvron2020deit} from 100M to 2G FLOPs).
-Note that we implement Swin and DeiT for the low computational budget from 100M to 2G FLOPs, by carefully reducing the network width and height.
-Mobile-Former clearly outperforms both CNNs and ViT variants, demonstrating the advantage of the parallel design to integrate MobileNet and transformer.
-Although vision transformers are inferior to efficient CNNs by a large margin, our work showcases that the transformer can also contribute to the low FLOP regime with proper architecture design.
+\textbf{Accuracy--FLOP plot:} \Fref{fig:top-1} compares Mobile-Former with more CNN models (e.g. GhostNet \cite{Han_2020_CVPR_ghostnet}) and vision transformer variants (e.g. Swin \cite{liu2021Swin} and DeiT \cite{touvron2020deit}) in one plot.
+We implement Swin and DeiT from 100M to 2G FLOPs, by carefully reducing network width and height.
+Mobile-Former clearly outperforms both CNNs and ViT variants, showcasing the parallel design to integrate MobileNet and transformer.
+Although vision transformers are inferior to efficient CNNs by a large margin, our work demonstrates that the transformer can also contribute to the low FLOP regime with proper architecture design.